-PowerMAN and Microsoft System Center Configuration Manager® (SCCM)
+PowerMAN v Microsoft System Center Configuration Manager® (SCCM) / Intune ®

 Microsoft System Center Configuration Manager (SCCM) is an enterprise IT management suite targeted at larger organisations.